Defence Capability Plan

 - increasing the size of the New Zealand Army to 6000 personnel by 2035, to provide greater sustainment for operations.

 The timing, description, and cost of capability investments provided in this plan are indicative, and subject to approval by Cabinet.
 Investment intentions out to 2030 are subject to individual business cases justifying the investment, and funding being available through the budget process, taking into account other Government priorities.
 Indicative investments planned for commitment between 2030 and 2035 have been included to allow for considered, long-term planning for the Defence Force’s future needs.
-These capabilities will be reassessed ahead of the 2022 Defence White Paper.

 The Defence Capability Plan 2019 has been jointly prepared by the Ministry of Defence and the New Zealand Defence Force.
 A broad range of other Government agencies have provided input and assurance.